 All this works well enough, and with plans starting at $9.99 per month for 50GB, it's a pretty good deal.
 Yet it's worth noting that services like SugarSync or Carbonite are better storage bargains and offer true automated backup, although they don't have the collaborative document sharing capabilities.
 Dropbox's ad-hoc file sharing will be the perfect solution for some users.
 You can see if it's right for you by testing out its free 2GB plan.

-In regard to HIPAA compliance: Online backup services cannot legally state that they are officially HIPAA compliant.
-However, Dropbox contains all of the security features to protect data that is transmitted to and from their servers.
+In regard to HIPAA compliance: Dropbox and its third party privacy and protection service contain all of the security features to protect data that is transmitted to and from its servers.
 Dropbox follows strict guidelines to meet factors that go into HIPAA compliance.
 If you want to know what HIPAA is, please visit our FAQ page.

 NextAdvisor Online Cloud Backup Blog Headlines

 - 3 Handy Online Services for Telecommuters and Remote Employees